SlimeVR/SlimeVR-Docs-Site/src/server/initial-setup.md

    ![Image of trackers in SlimeVR](../assets/img/HMD_position.png)

-*Created by Eiren, edited by adigyran#1121, CalliePepper#0666, Emojikage#3095 and NWB#5135, styled by CalliePepper#0666.*
+*Created by Eiren, edited by adigyran, calliepepper, emojikage and nwbx01, styled by calliepepper.*